Andzelmas/smp_groovebox/README.md

 ### Installing
 ### Dependencies: jack2, libsndfile, json-c, lilv, ncurses, clap
-CLAP is not supported at this moment, but development has begun on this.

 ### When all dependencies installed:

-mkdir build in the smp_groovebox folder.

-Copy the smp_conf.json file to the build folder (holds default structure for the app).

-Copy the ui_conf.json file to the build folder (user can config ui aspects here).

-### Now run jack2 and then "make" and "make run" to build and run the software.
+- Command "make"
+- Run jack2
+- "Make run" command or run the smp_sampler in build/ directory to run the application.

 ### ui_conf.json file
 Inside users can change some aspects of the user interface.

 max_main_contexts - how many contexts are shown in the middle window.
+Number of parameters for a plugin and similar.

 keyboard_shortcuts: